 But did you ever wonder how did the government know if these users’ were downloading torrents?
 That is through your Internet Service Provider (ISP).
 Your ISP tracks everything you do over the internet because they track your IP address.

-There are tons of VPNs out there that claim to be the best in protection and in speed.
-Since users are not tech-savvy, they believe what they are been told.
+There are tons of VPNs out there that claim to be the best in protection and speed.
+Since users are not tech-savvy, they believe what they are told.
 But not anymore!

 In this section above, I discussed how to select the best Canada VPN service.
 But in this section, I will discuss some factors that you need to check whether they help you avoid some VPNs.
 Here are some factors: